 Design From a Distance

 Graphic designers are usually local workers, and it is sometimes essential for the designer to be on site in order for a project to be completed.
-This used to be the case, but now more and more designers are doing freelance design from a distance.
-I have been experiencing this myself, as I am freelancing with clients from across the country.
+This used to be the case, but now more and more designers are doing design work remotely.
+I have been experiencing this myself, as I am working with clients from across the country.
 However, people are still looking for a “graphic designer near me” for larger projects.
 This is especially true for larger businesses and corporations.

 Technology has intervened

 A few years ago, no one thought that working remotely could be a practical way of working with clients.
 Personally, I have always enjoyed working face to face with my clients, because I enjoyed the interaction.
 I enjoyed seeing their eyes grow wide and I showed them what I have created, and how it delivered everything that they wanted, and in many cases, exceeded their expectations.
 Now, many of my interactions with clients are via telephone, email, or Skype.
 I still received the same reactions from the work that I delivered, but I don’t get the same satisfaction from words typed in an email that I do from a face-to-face interaction.

 When considering freelance design from a distance, the economy is the main reason.
 There are also other outside factors as well, such as our desire to quickly expand our business and find paying clients when we are relatively new.
 We pour over freelance websites, trying to find just the right project that fits our abilities, we network via LinkedIn, Facebook and Twitter, and we network with other designers.